 Dr. Rice attended college and medical school at the University of Colorado.
-She completed her residency in Obstetrics and Gynecology, as well as her Fellowship in Gynecologic Oncology, at the Brigham and Women’s Hospital, an affiliate of Harvard Medical School, Boston, MA.
-After four years on the faculty of Massachusetts General Hospital, the University of Virginia (UVA) successfully recruited her to the Department of Obstetrics and Gynecology.
+She completed her residency in Obstetrics and Gynecology, as well as a Fellowship in Gynecologic Oncology, at the Brigham and Women’s Hospital, an affiliate of Harvard Medical School, in Boston, MA.
+After four years on the faculty of Massachusetts General Hospital, the University of Virginia (UVA) recruited her to the Department of Obstetrics and Gynecology.
 During her 14 years at UVA, Dr. Rice was appointed Division Chief of Gynecologic Oncology, established a Fellowship in Gynecologic Oncology, and served as Vice Chair of the Department of OBGYN.

-Dr. Rice continues to serve in leadership positions of many national organizations including the Society of Gynecologic Oncology, the Council of University Chairs in Obstetrics and Gynecology and the American Gynecologic Obstetrics Society, to name a few.
-She was recently appointed to serve as the Secretary-Treasurer for the Council of University Chairs of Obstetrics and Gynecology.
+Dr. Rice continues to serve in leadership positions of many national organizations.
+She is president-elect of the Council of University Chairs in Obstetrics and Gynecology, Secretary/Treasurer of the American Gynecologic Obstetrics Society, and an active member of several other professional organizations, including the Society of Gynecologic Oncology.

-Since 2006 Dr. Rice has served on the American Board of Obstetrics and Gynecology, Division of Gynecologic Oncology.
-She currently serves as Director for the Division of Gynecologic Oncology as well as Representative on the Board of Directors of the American Board of Obstetrics and Gynecology.
-She is an examiner for candidates seeking board certification in both General Obstetrics and Gynecology, as well as in the subspecialty area of Gynecologic Oncology.
-Additionally, she serves on the editorial board of Gynecologic Oncology and as a reviewer for Obstetrics and Gynecology and the American Journal of Obstetrics and Gynecology, both highly regarded journals in her field.
+Since 2006, Dr. Rice has served on the American Board of Obstetrics and Gynecology and currently serves as director for the Division of Gynecologic Oncology.
+She is an examiner for candidates seeking board certification in both General Obstetrics and Gynecology, in addition to the subspecialty area of Gynecologic Oncology.
+She also serves on the editorial board of Gynecologic Oncology, and as a reviewer for Obstetrics and Gynecology and the American Journal of Obstetrics and Gynecology, both highly regarded journals in her field.